- Full-time, Part-time, Per course

 Professor Claudia V. Angelelli

-Claudia V. Angelelli is a Senior Lecturer in Interpretation Studies in the Department of Languages and Intercultural Studies and the co-director of MSc Interpreting and Translating at Heriot-Watt University.
-She earned her Ph.D. in Educational Linguistics from Stanford University and has conducted research projects in the Americas, Asia, Australia and Europe focusing on focusing on translation and interpreting pedagogy, testing and assessment, the role of the interpreter, access to healthcare services through translation and interpreting, bilingual youngsters brokering communication for their families and immediate communities, and linguistic policy and rights to language.
+Prof. Angelelli is Chair of Multilingualism and Communication in the Department of Languages and Intercultural Studies and the co-director of LINCS MSc Programmes at Heriot-Watt University.
+She earned her Ph.D. in Educational Linguistics from Stanford University, her MA from the Monterey Institute of International Studies and her BA from Universidad Católica Argentina.
+Prof. Angelelli has conducted research projects in the Americas, Asia, Australia and Europe focusing on access to healthcare services through translation and interpreting, the role of the interpreter, bilingual youngsters brokering communication for their families and immediate communities, linguistic policy, access to services and rights to language, translation and interpreting pedagogy testing and assessment.
+She has published extensively in these topics.
+She is also co-author of the California Healthcare Interpreting Association Code of Ethics.

 Marion Winters is Senior Lecturer in Translation Studies in the Department of Language and Intercultural Studies and member of the Centre for Translation and Interpreting Studies in Scotland (CTISS).
 She teaches translation technology, translation theory and practical translation into German across MSc Programmes in Translation and Interpreting Studies and is course leader for Translation Technologies.
 She graduated with a first degree in Translation Studies (English, Spanish) from University of Heidelberg, Germany, and received her PhD in Corpus-based Translation Studies from Dublin City University, Ireland.
 Her research interests include corpus-linguistic methodologies in translation studies, translational stylistics and more specifically translator style and characterization in translation.
 She is a founding editor and editorial board member of the IATIS journal New Voices in Translation Studies and a professional member of the German and Irish translators' associations (BDÜ, ITIA).